 Consider a policy that’s referred to as “own occupation” coverage.
 If you’re unable to work in your own occupation, you’ll likely be covered under the disability insurance policy.
 If you chose an “any occupation” coverage policy, you might not be eligible for disability benefits.

-For example, if you can physically perform another job, like a customer service specialist or consultant, you’d be ineligible for disability insurance payout.
+For example, if you can physically perform another job, like a customer service specialist or consultant, you’d be ineligible for a disability insurance payout.
 That’s why it’s important to get a policy that is “own occupation.”

 Where to find disability insurance for self-employed